PiyushChanda/GCP_Notes/README.md

 So it's better to use the Infra as a Service

 # Creating a Virtual Machine Instance
-Q - What factors would you like to take into account when you instantiate a compute engine
+Q - What factors would you like to take into account when you instantiate a compute engine VM

 ## Zones
 1. They are geographical locations